tlwilliams895/lchs/src/chapters/booleans-and-conditionals/booleans.rst

    single: operator; comparison

 The ``==`` operator is one of six common **comparison operators**.

+.. admonition:: Vocabulary

+   The values on either side of an operator are called **operands**.

 .. index:: ==, ! !=, ! <, ! >, ! <=, ! >=